 Unroot with Universal Unroot

 Another method is Universal Unroot.
-It gets rid of root privileges in most Android devices, but it’s unfortunately not perfect.
-For starters, most Samsung devices are not compatible.
-And LG devices will be unrooted, but still show as rooted after the app has worked its magic.
+It removes root privileges in most Android devices, but it’s not perfect.
+For starters, most Samsung devices are not compatible, and LG devices will be unrooted, but still show as rooted after the app has worked its magic.
 It used to be a dollar, but it’s now free since the developers are no longer updating it.
 But if you’ve got an older device that’s supported, it’s a good way to be sure.

 Unroot by flashing stock firmware

 One of the most thorough ways to remove root access is by flashing your device with factory firmware.
 This method will completely wipe your phone or tablet clean of any root traces, but a word of warning: it’s not for the faint of heart.

 First, download the factory image for your device to your computer.
-XDA is a great resource.
+One again, XDA is a great resource.